Cartwheel Galaxy

-The Cartwheel Galaxy (catalogue ESO 350-40 and PGC 2248) is a lenticular ring galaxy about 500 million light-years away in the constellation Sculptor.
+The Cartwheel Galaxy (catalogue ESO 350-40 and PGC 2248) is a lenticular ring galaxy around 500 million light-years away in the constellation Sculptor.
 It has a D_{25} isophotal diameter of 57.69 kpc, and a mass of about 2.9–4.8 billion solar masses; its outer ring has a circular velocity of 217 km/s.

 It was discovered by Fritz Zwicky in 1941.
 Zwicky considered his discovery "one of the most complicated structures awaiting its explanation on the basis of stellar dynamics."

 The Third Reference Catalogue of Bright Galaxies (RC3) measured a D_{25} isophotal diameter for the Cartwheel Galaxy at about 60.9 arcseconds, giving it a diameter of 57.69 kpc based on a redshift-derived distance of 132.2 Mpc.

 This diameter is slightly larger than that of the Andromeda Galaxy.

 The large Cartwheel Galaxy is the dominant member of the Cartwheel Galaxy group, consisting of four physically associated spiral galaxies.
 The three companions are referred to in several studies as G1, the smaller irregular blue Magellanic spiral; G2, the yellow compact spiral with a tidal tail; and G3, a more distant spiral often seen in wide field images.

 One supernova has been observed in the Cartwheel Galaxy.
 SN 2021afdx (Type II, mag.
 18.796) was discovered by ATLAS on 23 November 2021.